 (31 August 2012)

-The Constitutional Transitions Clinic’s client for 2012-14 is the West Asia and North Africa Office of International IDEA.
-The partnership has three components:
+The Constitutional Transitions Clinic’s client for 2012-14 was the West Asia and North Africa Office of International IDEA.
+The partnership had three components:

 Outputs: Six reports (65 pp. each), translated into Arabic and disseminated online, and jointly published by International IDEA and Constitutional Transitions.

-Year One reports will be available shortly in English and Arabic:
+Year One reports are currently available in English: